So you’ve just gotten back from another epic adventure. You snapped thousands of photos and you can’t wait to share them on Facebook or Instagram.

 Before you share your digital photos, back them up in at least 1 place.
 You don’t want to risk losing your precious snapshots due to a dead hard drive or fried laptop.

-Check out these 20 online photo storage options for backing up your travel pics.
+Check out these online photo storage websites and apps for backing up your travel pics.

 Ok, so maybe you can back up some photos to Facebook.
 But probably just your favorites, aka the ones that don’t need editing.